 a.
 Date.
-The First Edition of OS sheet Lancashire XCI.9 was surveyed in 1892 and published in 1893 and XC.12 was surveyed in 1891 and published in 1893.
+The First Edition of OS sheet Lancashire XCI.14 was surveyed in 1892 and published in 1893.

 b.
 Relevance.
 The OS County Series 25 Inch mapping was predominantly used for professional purposes rather than for navigation.
 They are detailed enough to show gates / barriers on roads, tracks and paths.
 Parcels of land are numbered, and areas shown either under the parcel number or in separate "Area Books".
 Second edition and later maps generally carry the disclaimer "The representation on this map of a Road, Track or (Foot)path is no evidence of the existence of a right of way".
 However, scrutiny of some of the detail contained along with contemporary published guidance allows some inferences as to status of routes to be drawn.
 Additionally, on the first edition only, colour was used on some sheets to give significance to certain features (roads, buildings, water features, etc.)